YongoDavid/DEMO-2024-DECEMBER/README.md

 DEC 24
-New Day , same grind! , its time for some morning dose. i still have not been able to resolve the dropbox issues , but lets try again and after i will move to the mobile design for the Chat application
+New Day , same grind! , its time for some morning dose. i still have not been able to resolve the dropbox issues , but lets try again and after i will move to the mobile design for the Chat application i want to add two more projects to my portfolio before the ear runs out and then redesign my portfolio.